 Affordable: You can get started totally for free.
 You can get started for like 0$

 Ease of Use: Ease of use is something WordPress is proud of and is one of the premier reasons for its success.
 Installation can take 20 minutes to an hour if you haven’t done this before.
-Moreover, the content publishing is very straightforward, and there is no technicality involved.
+Moreover, content publishing is very straightforward, and there is no technicality involved.

 SEO friendly: WordPress is more SEO friendly than several any other blogging platform.
 To further enhance the effectiveness; you can use best-recommended WordPress SEO plugins to enhance your WordPress blog SEO.

 Customization: WordPress offers the most freedom to grow as per your potential and experiment with customization.
 It is a perfect solution for those who plan on expanding their blog with multiple contributors with varying levels of access.
-If you plan to launch an ecommerce site with your blog, there are dozens of plugins such as WooCommerce price calculator plugin developed by third parties to which calculates the price based on various measurements.
+If you plan to launch an eCommerce site with your blog, there are dozens of plugins such as WooCommerce price calculator plugin developed by third parties to which calculates the price based on various measurements.

 Monetization: Monetization with WordPress is relatively easy.
 Once you have achieved the minimum traffic as well as the required trust and respect, you can easily contact private advertisers and increase your potential to make money.
 Almost all major ad networks like Google AdSense, PropellerAds have launched dedicated plugins for WordPress blog.